glen-84/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 entity by a stable key.

 The stable key is defined by the arguments of the field.
-Only fields that are annotated with the `@lookup` directive will be recognized as lookup field.
+Only fields that are annotated with the `@lookup` directive will be recognized as lookup fields.

 Source schemas can provide multiple lookup fields for the same entity with different keys.